 All six designated gatekeepers have introduced new changes and additions to their services and platforms in response to the DMA guidelines.

 For example, Google requires publishers using Google AdSense, AdManage, or AdMob to serve ads to EEA and UK users to use a Google-certified CMP by January 16, 2024.
-Google also updated the Google Consent Mode and introduced Consent Mode v2 with two additional parameters to enhance user privacy.
+Google also updated the consent mode API and introduced Google Consent Mode v2 with two additional parameters to enhance user privacy.

 Businesses and websites that use these platforms and services should be aware of the new changes and take the necessary steps to continue using them.